redhataccess/guidelines/README.md

 _Please note, these guidelines are a work in progress and will be updated regularly.
 Comments and feedback are welcome._

-> "When you call something an edge case, you’re really just defining the limits of what you care about.”
+> "When you call something an edge case, you’re really just defining the limits of what you care about."
 > — Eric Meyer

 ## Getting Started